Accyourate-Group-S-p-A/acy_ampt/README.md

 ## Installation

-You can clone this project by running in yout Terminal:
+You can clone this project by running in your Terminal:
 ```
 git clone https://github.com/Accyourate-Group-S-p-A/acy_ampt
 ```